Diversity-Preserving K-Armed Bandits, Revisited: Introduction

-\paragraph{Simplest example.} The simplest requirement is that each arm should be played with some minimal probability~$\ell > 0$, which corresponds to $\cP = \bigl\{ \vecp : \ \ \forall a \in [K], \ \ p_a \geq \ell \bigr\}$.
+\begin{ex}[Avoiding polarization] \emph{The main example by~\citet{Celisetal2019} consists of imposing that each arm should be played at each round with some minimal probability~$\ell > 0$, which corresponds to the diversity-preserving set $\cP = \bigl\{ \vecp : \ \ \forall a \in [K], \ \ p_a \geq \ell \bigr\}$.
 This constraint makes sense in online advertisement: all offers need to be displayed a significant fraction of the time and get a significant chance to be selected.

-More generally, \citet{Celisetal2019} indicate that one could group arms intro groups $G_1,\ldots,G_N$ of similar arms and impose minimal probabilities $\ell_1,\ldots,\ell_N > 0$ as well as maximal probabilities $u_1,\ldots,u_N < 1$ for each group defined as: Note that the sets $\cP$ considered above are finite polytopes\footnote{ In this article, we define finite polytopes as convex hulls of a finite set of points (definitions of polytopes vary by articles and there is no universal terminology).}.
+As argued by~\citet{Celisetal2019}, this wish of diversity would not take place with classical bandit algorithms, which would display almost only the most profitable ad (a phenomenon called polarization).
+More generally, for each arm $a$, depending on the contract passed, there could be a known range $[\ell_a,u_a]$ of individual probabilities of display, so that